 If you come across an item listed that is unmistakably yours, do some digging and try to obtain as much information as you can.
 Do not contact the seller directly, you could risk spooking them.
 After you have your information, call the Police.

 4. A “Fence”

 You may have heard the term ‘fence’ used in movies or around the internet, but what does it really mean?
 In most cases, a fence is a well connected middle man who helps turn valuable items into cash.

 Sometimes a fence can give a “grocery list” of items to a burglar that a “client” has requested.
 The burglar must then collect everything on that list to get a reward.
 Burglars like doing these missions as they guarantee money and usually pay better than average burglaries.

-Your smalltime school aged burglar will not have access to these kinds of methods.
+Your small time burglar will not have access to these kinds of methods.
 This method is reserved for more expensive and higher profile burglaries.

 Sadly, the chances of you recovering an item after a fence has “washed it” is extremely slim.
-If it is a truly unique item like jewellery, the best you can hope for is to stumble across it years later in a high end jewellery store.
+If your stolen item is a truly unique, the best you can hope for is to stumble across it years later in a high end jewellery store.

 5. Drug Dealers

 Different burglars have different motives for committing crime.
 There are 7 common types of burglars who can access your home and each has their unique traits.
 A study conducted with 400 convicted burglars revealed that 58% look for illegal drugs specifically.
 To read more from the study click here.